brain-fuel/home-dsa/01-list-set-map-yaml.md

 That's what this is about.

-we're using a simple, human-friendly format called **YAML** to help us:
+We're using a simple, human-friendly format called **YAML** to help us:

 - Track what needs doing
 - Sort out what belongs where
 - Help each other stay on the same page